 Gulfport Jones Act Attorney

-At Haug, Farrar & Franco, PLLC, we understand how difficult this time can be and are committed to taking the burden off of your shoulders.
+At Haug, Farrar, Franco & Ruiz, PLLC, we understand how difficult this time can be and are committed to taking the burden off of your shoulders.
 Here’s why you should hire us:

 • We don’t wait to get started on your case —we start preparing immediately.
 This not only allows us to present the strongest case possible but also sends a strong message to the insurance company that we are serious about your claim.